Blog

 What applies to the sub-tier network is an emphasis on preserving the business relationship.
 Whether contracted in Tier 1 or distantly connected in Tier 4, businesses are discouraged from ending risky or noncompliant relationships.
 Rather than distance themselves from a violation or risk, companies should take steps to encourage compliance.

-The EU supply chain directive repeatedly emphasizes “support” and “appropriate measures.”
-The directive wants large companies to support small to midsized operators in the value network and use various appropriate measures to do so.
+The CS3D repeatedly emphasizes “support” and “appropriate measures.”
+The Directive wants the largest companies to support others in the value network and use various appropriate measures to do so.

-The entire scope of this due diligence will likely be defined in more detail as legislators continue to discuss and refine the proposal.
-Currently, support and appropriate measures center on assessing, monitoring, reporting, and mitigating activities internally and in the company’s value network.
+The entire scope of this due diligence will be defined in more detail as legislators continue to discuss and refine the proposal.
+Currently it obliges companies to identify, assess, address, mitigate, and prevent negative social and environmental impacts throughout their upstream supply chain and in some downstream activities like distribution and recycling.

 Assessing

-Simply relying on a supplier survey that says “yes, we’re in compliance” won’t be enough for the EU supply chain law.
+Simply relying on a supplier survey that says “yes, we’re in compliance” won’t be enough for the CS3D.
 Companies will have to secure contractual agreements outlining compliance measures, but they can’t take the supplier’s word for it.

-The directive states that companies “should obtain information about baseline conditions at higher-risk sites or facilities in value chains.”
-Third-party risk evaluation data will be valuable in proving baseline conditions.
+The Directive states that companies should obtain information about baseline conditions at higher-risk sites or facilities in value chains, but that the “mere use of contractual assurances cannot, on its own, satisfy the due diligence standards.”
+Third-party digital risk evaluation data is recommended for proving baseline conditions.

 If a company’s existing suppliers are at too much risk, or even in violation, to provide contractual assurances, companies will need to show that they’ve taken steps to help.
 That help can come in a few different ways, but companies will need to know enough about their suppliers to choose the most effective approach.

 Finally, companies will need to assess how much impact they have on the various parts of their value network.
-The EU proposal links a company’s level of responsibility to enforce change to its level of influence.
+The CS3D links a company’s level of responsibility to enforce change to its level of influence.

-The assessment isn’t a one-time process.
-Companies must specify an internal person responsible for creating and adhering to its code of conduct, which includes ongoing network assessments.
+The supply network assessment isn’t a one-time process, it must be performed every 12 months or when new risks appear.
+Companies must specify an internal person responsible for creating and adhering to its code of conduct.
 The code of conduct should apply in all relevant corporate functions and operations, including procurement and purchasing decisions.

 If a company identifies a high-risk or actual violation in its value network, it should take appropriate measures to bring those to an end.
 Those include documenting measures taken to verify internal compliance with the code of conduct and how they extend that code to their value networks.

-Because the top 1% is responsible for pushing out the law through their networks, they’re also responsible for monitoring to see if it’s working.
+Because in-scope companies are responsible for pushing out the law through their networks, they’re also responsible for monitoring to see if it’s working.
 If companies need to verify whether a supplier is in compliance, they will have to bear the cost of any independent third-party verification.

 Mitigating

-Simply ending a relationship with a high-risk or noncompliant supplier or partner is not sufficient protection from the law.
-Instead, the EU directive encourages companies to prioritize those riskier business relationships and push for change.
+Simply ending a relationship with a high-risk or noncompliant supplier or partner is not sufficient protection from the law, especially if ending the relationship does more harm than the violation does.
+Instead, the CS3D encourages companies to prioritize those riskier business relationships and push for change.

 Companies will be expected to explore and award appropriate types of support based on what that supplier needs and on what influence the company has.
 That support can include training materials, helpful financial terms, and even partnering with a competitor to add more heft to the compliance plan.